kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 driver writes through the same status fields with the same enum values.

+#### Story 5.
+Database operator with local PV resilience

+A database operator manages stateful workloads using local persistent volumes for performance.
+It periodically checks `pvc.status.healthStatus` for storage accessibility.
+When a local disk fails, the CSI driver reports `{status: Inaccessible, reason: DiskFailure}`.
+If the volume remains inaccessible beyond a configured threshold (e.g., 5 minutes), the operator automatically:

+1. Shuts down the database pod
+2. Deletes the failed local PV to trigger provisioning of a new volume
+3. Restores from backup and brings the database online

+This structured health reporting enables precise, automated recovery that reduces downtime compared to relying on pod restart patterns or external monitoring alone.

 ### Risks and Mitigations

 The most-debated risk is write churn.
 Every node updates pods it